Palveen20/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial demonstrates how to deploy an on-premises style Active Directory Domain Services (AD DS) infrastructure in the cloud using Microsoft Azure Virtual Machines.
+The setup includes a Domain Controller (DC) and a client machine, both connected within the same Virtual Network (VNet).

+By following these steps, you will configure Active Directory in Azure, establish proper DNS functionality, and verify connectivity between the domain controller and the client machine.<br />

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+Microsoft Azure – Virtual Machines (Compute)
-- Remote Desktop
+Remote Desktop (RDP) – to connect to VMs
-- Active Directory Domain Services
+Active Directory Domain Services (AD DS)
-- PowerShell
+PowerShell – for management and verification
+Windows Firewall – configuration for connectivity

 <h2>Operating Systems Used </h2>

-- Windows Server 2022
+- Windows Server 2022 (Domain Controller)
-- Windows 10 (21H2)
+- Windows 10 (Client)

 <h2>High-Level Deployment and Configuration Steps</h2>

 <strong>Step 1: Overview<strong>

 <p>
-<strong>Setting up Active Directory infrastructure, I will configure and interconnect two virtual machines.
-One acting as a domain controller with a static IP address for the DNS and one acting as a client machine with a dynamic IP address.</strong>
+<strong>We will deploy two virtual machines inside the same Azure VNet:
+DC-1 – Windows Server 2022, acting as the Domain Controller with a static private IP for DNS services.
+Client-1 – Windows 10, acting as the client machine with a dynamic IP but configured to use DC-1 as its DNS server.
+The static IP ensures that the DC always has a consistent address, which is required for reliable DNS resolution and domain joins.</strong>
 </p>
 <img <img width="829" height="708" alt="Screenshot 2025-09-03 140121" src="https://github.com/user-attachments/assets/ae6e2329-5d49-4af7-921f-ae28db986c90"/>
 <p>